github/archive-program/GUIDE.md

 14. PDF source code

-15. XZ file format specification
+15. XZ file format specification (for compression / decompression, described below)

 The sixth of those items, the Data Retrieval Technology document, describes the requirements and processes to use a scanner to capture the data on a single digitally encoded frame of film and turn it into a form amenable to computer analysis.
 The eighth of them, the Generic 4K Frame format description, provides the technical information, including source code, required for a computer to take such a scanned image and convert it into binary data.